 You can Google your way out of any problem if you get stuck, answers to various questions can be found in some online forums like the official WordPress forum, Stack Over Flow and different blogs like Wpbeginner, Shoutmeloud, Wpcraft, etc.

-What if you need more direct and detailed information, sorry you may not find them with WooCommerce except you do your research.
+What if you need more direct and detailed information, sorry you may not find them with WooCommerce except if you do your research.

 And that is why Shopify takes this round.